abhibhargav29/LongestPalindrome/README.md

 sklearn.manifold.
 </p>

 The data is taken from kaggle.
-It could not be uploaded due to its large size.
+It could not be uploaded due to its large size.<br>
 Link - https://www.kaggle.com/c/digit-recognizer